aklim/eventsauce-outbox/README.md

 - optional
 - default: 1

-#### --rest option
+#### --sleep option

-Number of seconds to rest if the repository is empty
+Number of seconds to sleep if the repository is empty

 - optional
 - default: 1